Matt Ikuvalu: 2020

 In round 9 of the 2020 NRL season, Ikuvalu was called into the Sydney Roosters team 15 minutes before kick off due to an injury suffered by Brett Morris in the warm up.
-Ikuvalu went on to score five tries in the 42-16 win over North Queensland.
+Ikuvalu went on to score five tries in the 42–16 win over North Queensland.
 He became the first Sydney Roosters player since 1955 to score five tries in a game.

 2021

-In round 9 of the 2021 NRL season, he scored a hat-trick for the Sydney Roosters in their 31-18 loss against Parramatta.
+In round 9 of the 2021 NRL season, he scored a hat-trick for the Sydney Roosters in their 31–18 loss against Parramatta.

-In round 14 of the 2021 NRL season, he scored two tries in a 35-34 victory over the Gold Coast.
+In round 14 of the 2021 NRL season, he scored two tries in a 35–34 victory over the Gold Coast.

-In round 18, he scored two tries in a 34-18 victory over North Queensland.
+In round 18, he scored two tries in a 34–18 victory over North Queensland.

 On 27 July, it was announced that he would be ruled out from playing for an indefinite period after suffering a syndesmosis injury.

 At the conclusion of the 2021 season, Ikuvalu was released from the final year of his contract to take up a deal with the Cronulla-Sutherland Sharks, following his assistant coach at the Roosters Craig Fitzgibbon in departing the club for Cronulla-Sutherland.

 2022

-In round 23 of the 2022 NRL season, he scored two tries for Cronulla in a 40-6 victory over rivals Manly in the battle of the beaches game.
+In round 23 of the 2022 NRL season, he scored two tries for Cronulla in a 40–6 victory over rivals Manly in the battle of the beaches game.

+2023

+On 23 April, Ikuvalu was granted an immediate release from his Cronulla contract to join Super League side the Catalans Dragons.

+On 14 October, Ikuvalu played in Catalans 2023 Super League Grand Final loss against Wigan.